Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Tom Personal Note: This is so important I actually hired and worked with a mindset coach for 3 months.
 In this time my profitability, productivity and actually general happiness increased drastically.
 It’s that important!

-When we talk about psychology and forex mindset we are not just talking about being a “positive person” that’s a very basic and poor understanding of what psychology actually is.
+When we talk about psychology and investing mindset we are not just talking about being a “positive person” that’s a very basic and poor understanding of what psychology actually is.

 Instead we are talking about the deeper level of what happens when you make a mistake, or even when you follow your proven, back-tested strategy but go on to make 10 losing trades in a row!
 I’ve done it, I’ve made 12 losses in a row and I’m sure some of the greatest traders in the world have made more than this!